cirosantilli/linux-cheat/fs.md

     sdb
     `-sdb1 ntfs          /media/ciro/DC74FA7274FA4EB0

+`-o`: select which columns you want exactly.
+Most useful information for humans:

+    sudo lsblk -o NAME,FSTYPE,MOUNTPOINT,LABEL,UUID,SIZE

+`-n`: don't output header with column names.
+Good way to get information computationally.
+E.g., get UUID of `/dev/sda1`:

+    sudo lsblk -no UUID /dev/sda1

 #UUID

 Unique identifier for a partition.
 Field exists in ext and NTFS.

 Given when you create of format a partition.

-Can be found with tools such as blkid, lsblk (`-o` option) or gparted.
+Can be found with tools such as `lsblk -o`, `blkid`, or `gparted`.

 Get UUID of a device:

+    sudo lsblk -no UUID /dev/sda1

+Get all devices:

     sudo lsblk -no UUID /dev/sda1